bas-suckling/broken-link-finder/README.md

 ## Current Tasks

 - get(url) currently does not let modern web pages render, and so res.body doesn't contain relevent information most of the time.
-Will try and use package phantomjs.
+Node package puppeteer.js seems to do the trick.

 ## MVP